 Keyword Description basis Gives the basis set for all atoms (default 6-31G). auxbasis Gives the auxiliary basis set (default: Orca chooses). basis_per_element Overrides the basis set for the specified element (argument 1: element symbol, argument 2: basis set).
 Can be given multiple times. basis_per_atom Overrides the basis set for the specified atom (argument 1: atom number starting at 1 and only counting QM atoms, argument 2: basis set).
 Can be given multiple times. functional followed by one string giving the exchange-correlation functional.
-Default is PBE . hfexchange Modifies the amount of HF exchange in the functional (give in fraction of 1).
+Default is PBE. hfexchange Modifies the amount of HF exchange in the functional (give in fraction of 1).
 Default is whatever the chosen functional uses. dispersion Activates dispersion correction.
 Arguments are written verbatim to ORCA input (in EmpiricalDispersion=()).
 Default is no dispersion.
-An example argument would be GD3. range_sep_settings Controls several functional parameters.
+An example argument would be GD3 . range_sep_settings Controls several functional parameters.
 Is followed by 5 arguments: RangeSepMu, RangeSepScal, ACM-A, ACM-B, ACM-C. Each is a floating point number.
 See the ORCA manual for details on these settings.
 Note that ACM-A should not be used together with hfexchange. charge Sets the total charge of the system.
 Can be either followed by a single integer (then the interface will automatically assign the charges to the multiplicities) or by one charge per multiplicity. grid Followed by a number (e.g., grid 4) defining which integration grid and accuracy to use.
-For details, see the example template file. gridx To control the exchange grid (rijcosx). gridxc To control the exchange-correlation grid (TDDFT). ri Controls the density fitting scheme.
-Arguments can be, e.g., rijcosx.
+For details, see the example template file.
+Do not use this keyword with ORCA 5. gridx To control the exchange grid (rijcosx).
+Do not use this keyword with ORCA 5. gridxc To control the exchange-correlation grid (TDDFT).
+Do not use this keyword with ORCA 5. ri Controls the density fitting scheme.
+Arguments can be, e.g., rijcosx .
 If not given, RI is deactivated. keys Arguments are written verbatim to ORCA input as separate keywords.
 Expert option.
-Note that this can be used to do PCM calculations (but requesting gradients will lead to a crash). no_tda This keyword deactivates TDA, which the interface requests by default. paddingstates Followed by a list of integers, which give the number of extra states to compute by GAUSSIAN, but which are neglected in the output.
+Note that this can be used to do PCM calculations (but requesting gradients will lead to a crash).
+With ORCA 5, you can put grid-related keywords here. no_tda This keyword deactivates TDA, which the interface requests by default. paddingstates Followed by a list of integers, which give the number of extra states to compute by GAUSSIAN, but which are neglected in the output.
 Should not be changed between time steps, as this will break GAUSSIAN's restart routines. unrestricted_triplets Requests that the triplets are calculated in a separate job from an unrestricted ground state.
 Default is to compute triplets as linear response of the restricted singlet ground state. qmmm Activates QM/MM.
 In this case, the interface will look for two additional input files (see below).